Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          brands like chunk, fragment, segment.
 However, this is not mandatory as the receiving entity can insert such signalling, in case it is needed by the client, as this information can be derived from the stream.
+	 It can be used in workflows for low latency streaming.

 	Note, in case a media processing entity cannot process a request from an ingest source correctly, it can send a respective HTTP error code.
 Please see the section